GULibrarySandbox/intro-text-mining-analysis-2022/content/5-prepare-text.md

 - `.txt` : is the best format for unstructured text as it is non-proprietary & used in all text analysis tools.
 Unstructured text in file formats such as `.doc` , `.docx`, `.rtf` (rich text format) can be exported as `.txt` via Microsoft Word.
 - `.csv` : is the best format for structured text data in spreadsheets and can be read by tools such as Nvivo.
 Use Microsoft Excel to convert file formats such as `.xml`, `JSON`, `.html` into `.csv.` or `.txt` delimited text file, in which a `tab` separates each field of text.
 - `.pdf` : that has been OCR processed is accepted by some analysis tools.
 For older texts you might need to transcribe the text or clean the data as the .pdf may be an image of a scanned document.
-{% endcapture %}{% include card.html header="Formatting structured and unstructed text" text=text %}
+{% endcapture %}{% include card.html header="Formatting structured and unstructured text" text=text %}
 ------

 {% capture text %}